-To assist customers with this task, Microsoft has published these guides:
+To assist customers with this task, Microsoft has published this guidance:

 - HIPAA/HITECH Act implementation guidance for Azure for privacy, security, and compliance officers and others responsible for HIPAA and HITECH Act implementation, describes concrete steps your organization can take to maintain compliance.